DoubleCouponDay/csharp-windows-maui/README.md

 ## Debugging

-Press F5 to run the default launch task.
+Press `F5` to run the default launch task.
+You can also run the program from the console using the following command:

+        dotnet run -t:Run -f net8.0-windows10.0.19041.0

 ## Building

-Press F6 in VSCode to run the default build task.
+Press `F6` in VSCode to run the default build task.

 ## Resources